JustinL15/SWEN-261-Project/docs/DesignDoc.md

 | TS   | Type Script               |
 | HTML | Hypertext Markup Language |

-Angular material is an extra set of components to be integrated into the already existing angular components.
+Angular material is just an extra set of components to be integrated into the already existing angular components.
 Has a few cool features that help keep consistent designs.
 A con is that it could stop being supported by the angular team.
 This is unlikely as it is backed by Angular.
 However, the included features expand the possibilities for our development.
 We will use it to consistently display data across the system.
 It will also be used to be more organized with our css implementation.

 ## Requirements